thunderbird/webext-docs/cloudFile.rst

 onFileRename
 ------------

-.. api-section-annotation-hack:: -- [Added in TB 96]
+.. api-section-annotation-hack:: -- [Added in TB 96, backported to TB 91.4.1]

 Fired when an already uploaded file should be renamed.